streetsidesoftware/cspell/docs/types/cspell-types/interfaces/FileSource.md

 • **filename**: `string`

-filename if this came from a file.
+Filename if this came from a file.

 #### Overrides